coolum001/coolum001.github.io-content/incomemap.md

         result = pd.merge(goodato_df, goodpc, how='left', on=['POA_CODE'])

-A closer inspection shows us that the column titles have `newlines` embedded (a left-over glitch from the origianl Excel spreadsheet).
+A closer inspection shows us that the column titles have `newlines` embedded (a left-over glitch from the original Excel spreadsheet).

         result.columns.values